gearglow/ReptiliaWithATwist/The List.md

 She spent History class in Elysium, plotting with Janet, Robbie, and her parents.
 Hermione was a bit annoyed, but understood.

 "Assuming you _do_ get emancipated," Lily said, "the Kiln would make for a fantastic base of operations.
 There's a ritual room in the basement, right James?
-You could do the Unlimited Flight and Morphogenesis rituals there."
+You could do the Unlimited Flight Imbuement and Morphogenesis rituals there."

 "And Sirius could stay there, too, until you catch the rat," James added.
 "Don't look at me like that!
 You _know_ he won't want to stay away once he knows you're neck-deep in it again."